alan-sam/CS-4389-Secure-Bank-App/README.md

 # Comet Bank

-Welcome to Comet Bank - a modern web application built with React, Node.js, and Material-UI (MUI).
+Welcome to Comet Bank - a modern web application built with React, Springboot framework, and Material-UI (MUI).

 ## Project Overview